 IHRAM African Secretariat

-Through collaboration with thought leaders in Nigeria and Zimbabwe, the International Human Rights Arts Movement works to raise awareness of the struggle for human rights across the African continent.
+Through collaboration with thought leaders in Nigeria, Zimbabwe, Cameroon and beyond, the International Human Rights Arts Movement works to raise awareness of the struggle for human rights across the African continent.
 By offering creative programming and a consistent presence, we highlight human rights defenders and the hurdles they face with corruption, police brutality, violence against women and the government's sometimes indifference to the rights of its citizens.

 Wole Adedoyin first launched the IHRAM African Secretariat in Nigeria in 2020.
 In addition to Wole’s impressive work with IHRAM, he also serves as President of the Society of Young Nigerian Authors.